|

 activity of the brain through very sophisticated medical technology.
 For

-Using computer images of brain activity,
+example Using computer images of brain activity,

 scientists have learned that a part of the brain called the prefrontal